junta/dydx-v3-rust/README.md

 To call following APIs, you need python shared library to generate signature through [PyO3](https://github.com/PyO3/pyo3) and web3.py.

-- Create a new order or Withdraw API which requires STARK signature
+- Create a new order or Withdraw or Transfer API which requires STARK signature
 - Onboarding or EthPrivate(apiKeys) module's API which requires EIP-712-compliant Ethereum signature

 Here is sample installation steps via pyenv